Advice to the public

 This guidance applies to moving home in all circumstances, including buying and renting in the private or social sector.

 If you are buying or selling a property we recommend that you speak to your solicitor.

 Where you are moving to or from a rented property the local authority, housing association, letting agent or landlord will be able to give you advice.
 Specific advice in relation to renting is set out below but the following still applies.

-If you, or anyone in your chain, is affected by additional COVID-19 restrictions imposed in your, or their, local area, you must comply with these restrictions.
+If you, or anyone in your chain, is affected by COVID-19 measures imposed in your, or their, local area, you must comply wwith these restrictions.
 You are also advised to have regard to any relevant guidance in relation to your, or their, local area.
 How this affects your plans will depend on the restrictions and guidance applying to the area.
 For example, local restrictions or protection levels, particularly level 4 protections and areas in temporary lockdown, may make it advisable to postpone viewings of properties or delay a home move, where this is possible.

 Property moves while measures to fight COVID-19 apply